List of Legends of Tomorrow characters: Gwyn Davies

 Gwyn Davies (portrayed by Matt Ryan; season 7) is a scientist and war veteran living in 1925 New York City who is responsible for the foundation of time travel after his boyfriend Alun Thomas was killed during World War I in Mametz Wood.
-The Legends seek him out in order to figure out how to return to the present after being stranded in 1925.
+The Legends seek him out to figure out how to return to the present after being stranded in 1925.
 When he returned to the Waverider after defeating Evil Gideon and saving the life of his love interest, Alun Thomas, he was arrested by the Time Police alongside his team for breaking the timeline.

 Recurring characters

 This is a list of recurring actors and the characters they portrayed in multiple episodes, which were significant roles.
 The characters are listed by the order in which they first appeared.

 Introduced in season one

 Oliver Queen / Green Arrow

-Oliver Queen / Green Arrow (portrayed by Stephen Amell; seasons 1-2) is a former billionaire playboy and Star City politician who secretly operates as the vigilante "Green Arrow".
+Oliver Queen / Green Arrow (portrayed by Stephen Amell; seasons 1–3 & 5) is a former billionaire playboy and Star City politician who secretly operates as the vigilante "Green Arrow".
 Amell also appears as the potential 2046 version of the character.